enso-org/enso/docs/distribution/fallback-launcher-release-infrastructure.md

 - `fallback-manifest.yaml` - determines if the fallback mechanism is enabled.
   Should contain a single key `enabled` that should be set to `true` to enable the fallback.
-- `release-list.yaml` - contains a list of all available releases.
-It should contain a single key `releases` that is a list of entries.
+- `release-list.json` - contains a list of all available releases.
+It should contain a single field `releases` that is a list of entries.
 Each entry should have the following fields:
   - `tag` - tag associated with the release
   - `assets` - a list of filenames of assets available in the release, including